Christchurch United FC: Glory Years

 When the New Zealand National League formed in 1970, Christchurch United was the only applicant from the South Island to take part in the inaugural competition.
 The Christchurch United squad set multiple milestones in the first season of the competition, including the first player to score a hat-trick after Robin Taylor’s four goals against Gisborne City.
 United finished their first season in the National League in third place behind Eastern Suburbs and champions Blockhouse Bay.
 The second season finished with another third-place finish, this time missing out on the title by a single point to champions Mount Wellington.

 In the 1972 season, Christchurch United claimed its first piece of silverware with a victory over Mount Wellington to secure the Chatham Cup.
 With a 4-4 draw in Wellington followed by a 1-1 draw at English Park, United claimed their first trophy after a 2-1 win at Newmarket Park in Auckland.

 Following their first silverware in 1972, Christchurch United went on to win the 1973 National League in a record-breaking season: United won the title by eight points, as well as conceding only 11 goals in 18 matches.
 In 1974, United won their second Chatham Cup by defeating Wellington Diamond United 2-0 with goals from club legends Ian Park and Brian Hardman.

 The 1975 season proved to be one of the best in the history of the club, winning both the National League and Chatham Cup against a competitive North Shore United team.
 This double was the first of its kind achieved in the history of New Zealand football and remains the strongest season in the history of the club.
-Former New Zealand international Phil Dando, who played for United in the 1975 season, lauded a team that had a strong winning mentality, and “an incredible inner drive” to chase their footballing dreams.
-This mentality was perfectly personified by the arrival of a 17-year-old Steve Sumner, whose intensity during training and games made him a now-legendary figure in the club.
+Former New Zealand international Phil Dando, who played for United in the 1975 season, lauded a team that had a "strong winning mentality", and “an incredible inner drive” to chase their footballing dreams.

-After a disappointing couple of seasons, United bounced back to win a third National League title in 1978, largely thanks to a near-unwavering backline that conceded only 16 goals in 22 games.
-This period of football is widely regarded to be the most successful in the history of the club thus far.